torfason/gitpins/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+Pin URLs to local file and version the pins with git.
+Repeated downloads are versioned using a local git repository, and if getting a document from the web is not successful, a previous local download is made available.

 ## The problem

 You want to quickly and easily process an online resource using R